 - Bryant University College of Business Graduate application.
-Applicants shall complete the online application for admission. - Official transcript from ALL colleges and universities attended. - One professional letter of recommendation from a manager or supervisor (not a colleague).
+Applicants shall complete the online application for admission. - Official transcript from ALL colleges and universities attended. - Two letters of recommendation.
+One must be a professional letter of recommendation from a manager or supervisor (not a colleague).
 Recommenders may submit a written recommendation on letterhead. - Statement of objectives (500 words maximum).
 The purpose of the statement is to explain why the applicant is applying to Bryant, the specific program, and how both will help the applicant achieve a future goal.
-Please also indicate at what pace you plan to take courses so we can help you plan your graduation date. - A current resume. - An \$80 application fee.
-(Waived for Alumni)
+Please also indicate at what pace you plan to take courses so we can help you plan your graduation date. - A current resume.